mjvakili/ccppabc/ccppabc/text/revision/referee_report.md

 # MNRAS: MN-16-2332-MJ referee report
 ## ABC LSS paper

+Dear Editor,

+This was a very constructive report and we have made revision to the paper accordingly.
+We think the comments have led to substantial improvement in quality of the paper.

+ChangHooh Hahn & Mohammadjavad Vakili (on behalf of the authors):

+We are very grateful to the constructructive comments made by the anonymous referee.
+They have substantially improved the paper.
+In what follows, the referee comments are indented and our responses are not indented.

 Reviewer's Comments:

 >The paper demonstrates how ABC can be used to constrain parameters of the HOD model.